Muslim shopper checking ingredient label in supermarket for halal verification

 You’re standing in the aisle.
 You have ten seconds before your kid loses patience.
 Is this product halal?

 Most guides on this topic tell you to “look for a halal logo” and leave it there.
 But logos are missing from most products, especially in Western supermarkets.
-This guide gives you a complete system that works whether the logo is there or not.
+This guide gives you a complete system: how to identify halal certified products when the mark is present, and how to verify for yourself when it isn’t.

 The 3-method system